 Do Stop 3, 6, 12 and 24 Hour Trail Race

 You know how most races provide encouragement you to keep going?
 Aid stations are set up to give the runners the support they need and get you moving.
 Not us.
 The Do Stop trail race wants you to come out to Bremond, TX, to start a nice long day of running on a gentle 2 mile loop.
 You can choose to run for 3, 6, or 12 hours.
-We’ll give out medals for your greatest distance achieved.
-64 miles and 100 Miles will receive belt buckles.
-Along with medals, each participant will recieve a prize just for coming out.
+We’ll give out medals for your event completed, 64 miles and 100 Miles will receive belt buckles.
+Along with medals, each participant will receive a custom chair or swag of their choosing.

 The 24 Hour will start Friday night at 7:30 PM and end Saturday night at 7:30 PM with the 12 Hr runners.

 12 hour race starts at 7:30 am.
 You shouldn’t need a headlamp because sunset won’t be until 7:30 pm.